 Best Home Security System with DIY Installation: Frontpoint®

 Frontpoint® is regularly ranked as a top home security system.
 They boast 100% wireless and cellular technology as well as top-rated GE security equipment, and simple DIY installation instructions.

-- Protection Plan: $34.99 per month.
-Wireless and cellular connections; intrusion, fire, carbon monoxide, and flooding protection; medical emergency support; and 24/7 professional monitoring.
+Frontpoint offers three plan levels.
+The base Protection Plan is $34.99 a month.
+At this price, you get wireless and cellular connections; intrusion, fire, carbon monoxide, and flooding protection; medical emergency support; and 24/7 professional monitoring.

-- Interactive Plan: $42.99 per month.
-Adds Crash & Smash protection; remote control and monitoring via your smartphone; geo location services; and remote light and appliance control.
+Stepping up to the $42.99 Interactive Plan adds Crash & Smash protection; remote control and monitoring via your smartphone; geo location services; and remote light and appliance control.

-- Ultimate Plan: $49.99 per month.
-Adds live video stream; motion-activated video; HD and night-vision video; automated locks; and remote thermostat control.
+Finally, the $49.99 ultimate plan also includes live video stream; motion-activated video; HD and night-vision video; automated locks; and remote thermostat control.

 You can try out Frontpoint® to ensure it’s a good fit for you and your family with their 30-day free trial.

 LifeShield® has one the fastest response times in the industry.
 They’ve partnered with DirecTV and are therefore connected to a monitoring station with broadband Internet connection.
 They offer DIY or professional installation depending on your needs, availability, or ability.